gechternachtv/ibhub/README.md

 npm run start
 ```
 ---

+To add a page go to `New!` and fill the form
+Put the url first, it will try to get metadata from the site if available.
+Target selector is the valid CSS selector string, you can learn more here: [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)

+if you want to watch the entire page, just put "body" on it.

+If you already have entries on the same website, it will fill the selector automatically.

+It works around text, so if an image changes, it will not update, not like its hard to add it, but i see no reason to watch elements attributes.

+Very useful for:

+- Follow your replies on anonymous forums
+- Cool pages on neocities
+- Watch price changes on online stores

 ## todo:
 - smarter way to put linebreaks on content
 - fix "added" no id bug (done)